CMoncur/cmoncur.github.io/_posts/2022-6-6-totally-fake-and-valid-blog-entry.md

     live poker
 ]
 teaser: |
-    So, **this** is what an intro quote looks like, and you can even stylize it *with italics!* Isn't that neat?
+    **this** is what an intro quote looks like, and you can even stylize it *with italics!* Isn't that neat?
+HAHA YEAH.
 ---

 ## A Chapter Heading